-Trump to tout nationalism in UN address: ‘If you want democracy, hold on to your sovereignty’
+Trump slams open-border activists for ‘evil’ agenda, decries Iran ‘bloodlust’ in fiery UN speech

 The move marks a significant win for the U.S., which has been trying to rally European nations to its side in its “maximum pressure” campaign against Tehran.
 Last year it pulled out of the 2015 Iran nuclear deal, despite criticism from allies that had signed onto the pact.

-The U.S. has since imposed continued waves of sanctions, including on Iran’s central bank last week.
+The U.S. has since imposed waves of sanctions, including on Iran’s central bank last week.
 Trump said last week in the Oval Office that Iran could stop the sanctions if it would stop supporting terrorism.
+He has also opened the door to meeting with Iranian President Hassan Rouhani.

+On Tuesday, he also used the speech to address the ongoing trade war with China, saying that at the heart of his vision is “an ambitious campaign to reform international trade."

+“For decades, the international trading system has been easily exploited by nations acting in very bad faith,” he said.
+“As jobs were outsourced, a small handful grew wealthy at the expense of the middle class.”

 CLICK HERE FOR THE FOX NEWS APP